Nick Evans

 - Topics

-For the project, "Qualitative and Quantitative Assessment of EU Member State Low Carbon Development Strategies (MaxiMiseR)", Nick helped develop an indicator-based webtool for the evaluation of EU Member States' long-term climate strategies.
+For the project, "Qualitative and Quantitative Assessment of EU Member State Low Carbon Development Strategies (MaxiMiseR)", Nick helped develop an indicator-based web tool for the evaluation of EU Member States' long-term climate strategies.
 The tool was then used by the WWF European Policy Office (EPO) for a comprehensive report comparing long-term climate ambition in select countries.
-He is also involved with Ecologic Institute's educational programs and taught a seminar section on behavioral change and sustainable consumption for the Duke University (US) summer study abroad program.
+He is also involved with Ecologic Institute's educational programs and taught a seminar section on behavioral change and sustainable consumption at the Duke University (US) summer study abroad program.

 In years prior, Nick Evans worked as an independent researcher for Ecologic Institute on numerous projects and was previously employed both as a Transatlantic Fellow supported by a German Academic Exchange Service grant (October 2014 to July 2015) and as a student intern (February 2013 to June 2013).